microsoft/vscode-docs/docs/editor/tabs.md

 Visual Studio Code has support for showing open items with Tabs (tabbed headings) in the title area above the editor.

 >**Prerelease:** Tabs and the features discussed here are currently only supported on the prerelease [Insiders](/insiders) build.
-We invite you to install the Insiders build and give Tabs a try today.
+The features and UI are still under development but we invite you to install the Insiders build and give Tabs a try today.

 To enable Tabs, use the `workbench.editor.showTabs` [setting](/docs/customization/userandworkspace.md):